City of South Perth: Library

 The City of South Perth has two libraries with branches in Manning and South Perth.

 The two libraries have in excess of 70,000 items over both locations.
-The collection contains digital and traditional items including new and popular titles across an extensive range of books, DVDs, talking books and magazines for the whole family.

-A regular events program run throughout the year is designed to educate and entertain all ages.

-The City of South Perth Local History Collection is a source of knowledge, ideas, stories and memories.
-It is developed and managed as a community resource to inspire, educate and inform the community and visitors and to contribute to the conservation of the history and heritage of the City of South Perth.

-The collection provides and preserves information about the suburbs of South Perth, Como, Kensington, Manning, Karawara and Salter Point.
+The City of South Perth Local History Collection provides and preserves information about the suburbs of South Perth, Como, Kensington, Manning, Karawara and Salter Point.

-Picture South Perth is an online collection of historic images dating back to the 1870s that showcases the people, places and events that have shaped the City of South Perth.
+Picture South Perth is an online collection of historic images dating back to the 1870s.

-It contains images from the City of South Perth's Local History Collection which have been scanned and catalogued by dedicated library staff.
+It contains images from the City of South Perth's Local History Collection which have been scanned and catalogued by library staff.